raquo/Laminar/website/docs/documentation.md

 ---

-You can mix both `children <-- *` and `children.command <-- *` and any other children or modifiers in any order inside one element, and they will happily coexist with no interference.
+You can mix both `child <-- ...` and `children <-- ...` and `children.command <-- ...` and any other children or modifiers in any order inside one element, and they will happily coexist with no interference.
 Correct order of elements will be maintained even in edge cases such as showing zero elements.
-Laminar adds a sentinel HTML comment node into the DOM for each `child* <-- *` receiver to make this possible.
+Laminar adds a sentinel HTML comment node into the DOM for each `child* <-- ...` receiver to make this possible.
 These nodes effectively "reserve the spot" for children provided by a particular receiver.

+---

+As of Laminar 15, you can generally safely move elements from one `child* <-- ...` block into another – to do that you would need to remove the child from the source observable and add it to the new observable.
+Although, you don't _really_ need to proactively remove the child from the old observable if the old observable will not emit this child again, Laminar is resilient to this kind of thing.

 ### Binding Observables